 Again he said, “Peace be with you!
 As the Father has sent me, I am sending you.”
 With that he breathed on them and said, “Receive the Holy Spirit.
 If you forgive anyone’s sins, their sins are forgiven; if you do not forgive them, they are not forgiven.”

-Now some time earlier tha Son told Old Pete:
+Now some time earlier the Son told Old Pete:

-Think on this a wee little bit: If we ‘ave Skipper’s Holy Ghost of Truth in us then we ‘ave his character, his inclination ter fergive as he fergives.
-So how doth Skip fergive?
+Think on this a wee little bit: if we ‘ave Skipper’s Holy Spirit of Truth in us then we ave his character, his inclination ter forgive in the same way he forgives, and this be how Skip forgives.

 I am he who blots out your transgressions for my own sake, and I will not remember your sins. – Isaiah 43:25